Healthcare in Italy

 Demographics and statistics

-Italy was ranked as the 2nd healthiest country in the world, and 1st in Europe, by a Bloomberg survey conducted in May 2012 based on data from the United Nations, World Bank and World Health Organization.
+Italy was ranked as the 2nd healthiest country in the world, and 1st in Europe, by the latest Bloomberg survey conducted in May 2019 on data provided by the United Nations, World Bank and World Health Organization.

-In 2010, Italy had a population of 60.6 million and a nativity rate of 9.3 per thousand inhabitants and a positive difference between births and deaths of 25.000.
-Foreign population was 4.5 million (7.4% of total) and increased of 335.000 residents in one year.
+In 2022, Italy had a population of 58.9 million with a nativity rate of 4.6 per thousand inhabitants and a negative difference between births and deaths of 148.575.
+Foreign population was 7.3 million (12.4% of total) with an increase of 335.000 residents in one year.

-In 2009, life expectancy at birth in Italy was 82 years, more than two years greater than the OECD average (79.8 years).
-Only Japan and Switzerland registered a higher life expectancy than Italy in 2009.
+In 2022, life expectancy at birth in Italy was 83.3 years, more than three years greater than the OECD average (80.1 years).
+Only Japan and Switzerland registered a higher life expectancy than Italy in 2022.

-In 2008, for the first time, cardiovascular diseases became the first cause of death for men (35% of total deaths) overtaking cancer (34%).
-For women, instead, cardiovascular diseases have been the main cause of death for a while (43% of total deaths) and cancer was the second most frequent cause of death (25%).
+In 2022, cardiovascular diseases are still the first cause of death for men (37% of total deaths) overtaking cancer (33%).
+For women, instead, cardiovascular diseases have been the main cause of death for a while (44% of total deaths) and cancer was the second most frequent cause of death (27%).

 Cardiovascular diseases largely affect the older population and are associated with heart ischaemia (such as myocardial infarction) and cerebrovascular diseases (such as stroke).